bhansali73/mern/00004-s4-coinBaseApp/README.md

 - http://localhost:8081/users/search?age=50
 - http://localhost:8081/users/search?gender=female&age=50

-## 6. TEST '/currencies' ROUTE IN POSTMAN
+## 6. TEST THE APP
-To test your protected /currencies route with Postman, you can follow these steps:
+To test the protected app with Postman, you can follow these steps:

 - Start your Express server if it's not already running.
 - Open Postman.
 - Create a new request:
     - Click on the "New" button in the upper-left corner.
     - Choose a request type (e.g., GET).
-    - Enter the URL for your /currencies route (e.g., http://localhost:8081/currencies).
+    - Enter the URL for your the route (e.g., http://localhost:8081/currencies).
     - Set the Authorization Header:
     - Click on the "Headers" tab.
     - Add a header with the key "Authorization" and the value "Bearer YourPasswordHere".
 Replace "YourPasswordHere" with the actual password you've set in your environment variable (from your .env file).